Izzinaut7/FluoCascade/README.md

 - Start the calculateion by typing :
 `python3 absorption.py`

-(in Anaconda you should be in an active Python 3 environment, and be able to type "python absorption.py" without explicitely typing the version)
+(in Anaconda you should be in an active Python 3 environment, and be able to type "`python absorption.py`" without explicitely typing the version)